ak-hacks/user-registration/README.md

 UserRegistration
 ----------------

 This is a simple web application demonstrating a user registration system using Spring, Hibernate and MySQL.
+The web app also demostrates the use of org.springframework.core.task.TaskExecutor for multithreading.
 This has been tested on:

 * Tomcat 6.0.32
 * Spring 3.0.6